kirpersidsky/rp2040-efw-hid-emulator/README.md

 # ZWO EFW USB HID Emulator for ASIAIR

 An experimental Raspberry Pi Pico / RP2040 USB HID compatibility profile that ASIAIR recognizes as a ZWO EFW.
-It is designed for a practical three-filter OSC workflow: focus once through a reference dual-band filter, then let ASIAIR apply calibrated EAF filter offsets when changing to two channel-specific filters.
+It provides three virtual filter slots for a fixed physical dualband
+filter: no filter wheel or filter exchange is required.

+The intended use case is fast optical systems (approximately f/4 and faster), where the converging beam can shift a narrowband filter’s effective passband and produce different best-focus positions for the Ha and OIII-dominated channels.
+ASIAIR can autofocus once through the dual-band reference slot, then apply calibrated ZWO EAF offsets when switching between the virtual Ha and OIII slots.

 This project was built because ASIAIR's hardware integration depends on vendor-specific USB identities and HID behaviour.
 A custom passive filter